000Daniel/Shape-Cast/index.md

 ## First method: ShapeCast3D Node
 A node that constantly sweeps a region of space to detect collisions. <br>
-This node is useful to easily visualize the detection area and easily interacting with the collided objects. <br>
+With this node its easy to visualize exactly where the sweep region is.

 <br>